-18 October 2023 • Cyber security
+7 January 2026 • Cyber security

 Training your employees is the most impactful thing you can do to prevent hacks and data breaches.
 But old-school e-learning (a.k.a. death-by-powerpoint) is putting your employees to sleep.

-That’s why security awareness games are on the rise.
+That’s why cyber security awareness games are on the rise.
 By adding gamification to training, the aim is to get employees engaged and teach them about modern cyber threats actively and playfully.

 There are a ton of different types of games on the market, from crossword puzzles to digital escape rooms.